Vivian-Green/cinnamon-py/README.txt

-Last edited on Apr 30 2023
+Last edited on Jul 19 2023
 Last edited before conversion, on Dec 25, 2017

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~